-Over my nearly 30 years of clinical practice, nearly all hearing aids have been dispensed under the same sales model, directly from a provider's office.
-One of the drawbacks of this model is the time and commitment it takes to get to the provider's office, which is only amplified by COVID-19.
+Over my nearly 30 years of clinical practice, all hearing aids have been dispensed under the same sales model, directly from a provider’s office.
+One drawback of this model is the time and commitment it takes to get to the provider’s office.

 Eargo has jumped into the hearing aid scene and met the needs of many seniors by providing hearing aids that don't require a trip to the provider's office.
-A true disrupter in the hearing aid space, Eargo puts the entire process online, so you can take a hearing loss test and start the process of getting a hearing aid whenever and wherever you want.
+A true disrupter in the hearing aid space, Eargo puts the entire process online.
+You can take a hearing loss test and start the process of getting a hearing aid whenever and wherever you want.

 For this year’s review, I took Eargo’s online hearing test, spoke with their head audiologist for about an hour, and had several interactions with their support staff.
 I found a lot of what Eargo is doing to be very helpful and innovative, and they were kind enough to provide us with samples of their product for this review.

 Because Eargo has defined their niche very well, they can easily recommend which of several “stock” settings will work for you.
-With a combination of an online hearing test and extensive interactive interviews, their remote hearing care professionals select the configuration most likely to meet your needs and ship the devices and charger to you.
-You can adjust further once you get the device.
+With a combination of an online hearing test and extensive interactive interviews, their remote hearing care professionals select the configuration most likely to meet your needs and ship the hearing aids and charger to you.
+You can adjust them further once you receive them.

-For their mid and top tier products, a smartphone app allows even further adjustments.
-If you'd rather have an expert assist you, Eargo offers the option to remotely program the devices in a “telemedicine” framework.
+For their mid- and top-tier products, a smartphone app allows for even fuller sound customization.
+If you’d rather have an expert assist you, Eargo offers the option to remotely program the devices in a “telemedicine” format.
 This live or “synchronous” type of telehealth is, in my experience, also different from the typical manufacturer.

-Shortly after my conversations with the EARGO audiology team, they were kind enough to send me a pair of Neo HiFi hearing aids to try out.
-The pre-delivery communication was very good, including a suggestion to have my ears cleaned so that wax wouldn't interfere with the fitting.
+Shortly after my conversations with the Eargo audiology team, they were kind enough to send me a pair of Neo HiFi hearing aids to try out.
+The pre-delivery communication was very good, including a suggestion to have my ears cleaned so that wax wouldn’t interfere with the fitting.
 I also received shipping updates and a delivery confirmation.

 The build quality of the charger and devices themselves is not only a rugged feeling but well designed in terms of both ergonomics and visual design.
-They look cool and technologically current.
+They look cool and modern.
 The devices themselves are very small, but the Right/Left markers are very large and clear, which is great for seniors who may have vision loss.
 In my nearly 30 years of fitting hearing aids, one of the most common issues with new users is getting them in their ears correctly so this is a big help.

-One I got the EARGOs unpacked, I downloaded and installed their smartphone app (I use an Android device, but it's also available for Apple products).
-Very straight forward workflow.
+Once I unboxed the Eargos, I downloaded and installed their smartphone app (I use an Android device, but it’s also available for Apple devices).
 Below are a few screenshots to give you the idea of how the app looks.
 Overall, I found the app to be intuitive, clean in its design, and most importantly, functional.
 I was able to connect and set up the hearing aids in under 10 minutes.

 |Setup begins with the standard acceptance of terms and conditions.
 I actually read them and found them reasonable.
 If you want, you can check out the app features, or jump right in and connect the charger.
 This creates a link between your app and the charger, which in turn, communicates with the hearing aids.||When the charger is found, it displays blue lights.
 This is a helpful verification that you’re connected to the correct charger in case there are multiple users in the house.||This screen starts you on your way to configuring your hearing aids.|